nonsonwizubo/us-airline-delay-analysis/README.md

 # US Airline Delay Analysis

 ## Overview
-Introductory SQL project using SQLite and Python to analyze US airline delay data through basic aggregation queries.
+Introductory SQL project using SQLite,Python,and Pandas to clean and analyze US airline delay data through basic aggregation queries.

 ## Data Source
 This project uses a dataset from Kaggle.